sparcopen/infrastructure/_posts/2019-11-01-risk-mitigation-conduct-a-data-inventory.md

 ---
 layout: post
-title: Conduct A Data Inventory
+title: "Risk Mitigation: Conduct A Data Inventory"
 category: roadmap-for-action
 tags: risk-mitigation
 description: A common-sense response to the increasing volumes of data collected across campuses and the rising deployment of data analytics tools.